 Is Google now the Internet Police?

-Recently I got into a discussion with 2 experieced internet people who are very up to date with what’s happening online.
-We were having a discussion about plagurism and I was wondering what sort of mark down Google gave if you were caught plagurising.
+Recently I got into a discussion with 2 experienced internet people who are very up to date with what’s happening online.
+We were having a discussion about plagiarism and I was wondering what sort of markdown Google gave if you were caught plagiarising.
 I got the immediate answer – Why would Google do anything? , they are not the internet police!

 And what do you think all the new Google algorithms like Panda or Pigeon are for?
 I asked.

-I actually prefer the modern Google as now the more talented you are at SEO the better you’re websites will preform.
-Before it was a case of who could buy the most links!, or stuff their websites with pirated spammy content!
+I actually prefer the modern Google as now the more talented you are at SEO the better you’re websites will perform.
+Before it was a case of who could buy the most links! or stuff their websites with pirated spammy content!

 I’d love to hear your opinion one way or the other.
 Email me (James) at firstname.lastname@example.org

 P.S.
-Just in case you were wondering a little research showed that Google considers plagurism as a form of spam which they DO care about.
+Just in case you were wondering a little research showed that Google considers plagiarism as a form of spam which they DO care about.